thooks1203/echodeed/EchoDeed_Complete_Demo_Script_Sept2025.md

 - *"Sponsors reach families through positive associations"*
 - *"We provide measurable ROI through click tracking and redemptions"*

-*"Current Burlington partnerships prove market demand - businesses are excited to participate."*
+*"Our pilot partnerships prove market demand - local businesses are excited to participate and support family engagement in their communities."*

 ---